Deploy ClojureScript to Github Pages

 If yes, we are good to move onto the next step: writing ClojureScript!

-Like most code projects our code is going to live in a src directory.
-Go ahead and create a src/demo directory.
-Once created, move into demo and create our first ClojureScript file called static_website.cljs.
+Create src/demo directory.
+Once created, move into src/demo and create a ClojureScript file called static_website.cljs.
 Now our repo should look like this:

 ├── src